Mastorhalzamil/makupStore/README.md

 Allows customers to purchase their needs from home

 ### Define the scenes :
--the login
+-the Sign in
 Sign up
 The Home screen contains of :
-Show welcome interface

-The Seconed Scene is Category which contains of the Products by useing the table view which contains of add and remove items button from the cart.
+ brands and Category which contains of the Products by useing the table view which contains of add and remove items button from the cart.

-The Third Scene Show me product data and price.
+The Seconed Scene Show me product data and price.

-The last Scene is The Cart which the customer can include all his choosen products and can also removed his chosen products
+The Third Scene is The Cart which the customer can include all his choosen products and can also removed his chosen products .

+The Forth Scene is Complete the order.

+The last Scene is profile.

 ### User Stories :
 User logs in
 -view the Products .
 - Add Products to the shopping cart .
 - Remove a product from the shopping cart.
--payment process
+-payment process.